ajaghar/Memo-1/README.rst

 So how to use it
 ----------------

-Redis before scripting was implemented you were implementing complexe the data-structures outside of Redis by making calls to the needed COMMANDS.
+Redis, before scripting was implemented, you were implementing complex data-structures outside of Redis by making calls to the needed COMMANDS.
 In Memo you won't do that.
 Instead you build structures classes that will be the entry points of your application.
-The benefit is similar to Redis scripting you won't need the same number of network round-trip to do the achieve the same, but this will be done using Python.
+The benefit is similar to Redis scripting you won't need the same number of network round-trip to achieve the same and this will be done using Python.

 Creating a new datastructure is straightforward, see the following example FIFO datastructure::

   from memo.structures.base import Base